mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## That was confusingly easy

-If you're confused at how Nix built those binary, so was I.
+If you're confused about how Nix built the xpdf binaries, so was I.

-I hadn't even told Nix what the build process was for `xpdf`, so how did it know?
+I hadn't even told Nix what the build process was for xpdf, so how did it know?

 It turns out that the Nix `mkDerivation` function I called assumes a standard `make` build process: